rkp678/Project_1_Group_3/README.md

 ## Workpapers in GitHub
 Please refer to the following workpapers in GitHub:
 - This ReadMe file (Includes a summary of the project)
-- PowerPoint Presentation (From 11/6/21 Class Presentation)
+- Dashboard Presentation (From 11/6/21 Class Presentation)
 - XXXXX.ipynb file (Includes data exploration and cleanup)
 - Visualizations.ipynb file (Includes data analyses)
 - Project1 Spyder Code File (Includes the code we used in Spyder to drill down to data variables we wanted to use)